cde-ev/cdedb2/doc/source/Design_UX_Conventions.rst

 .. todo:: Add information on button color semantics

-Given Names and & Display Name
+Given Names & Display Name
 ------------------------------

 For each person, the CdEDB allows to store two different forename fields: ``given_names`` and ``display_name`` ("Known as", german: "Rufname").